NuLL3rr0r/omnibackup/README.md

 <code>.reports.mailboxes.attach_passphrases</code> determines whether passphrases for archive files should be attached to the reports for that specific email or not.

 <code>.reports.subject</code> provides the ability to determine the subject of reports for different scenarios that might happen during the backup process at runtime, so by looking at your inbox you immediately realize what happened and take the appropriate action if it's necessary. <code>{HOST_NAME}</code> and <code>{DATE}</code> are recognized special placeholder keywords.
 They will be replaced at runtime by the host name OmniBackup backup running on or the date OmniBackup instance starts backup jobs, respectively.
+There is also a <code>{TIME}</code> variable if one desires to include the time in the subject of the email.

 <code>.reports.success</code> is the email subject when backup process finished successfully.